 It’s having to choose between feeling warm or feeling full – because your family can only afford heating or dinner in the depths of winter; sharing a bed with siblings because there’s not enough space; looking after yourself because your parents must work multiple jobs to even get close to getting ends to meet.

-Poverty is dreams postponed, childhoods shortened, and potential left untapped – not for lack of effort or ability, but lack of opportunity.
+This means dreams postponed, childhoods shortened, and potential left untapped – not for lack of effort or ability, but lack of opportunity.

 To qualify for Free School Meals in England, most families must earn under £7,400 a year after tax – that’s less than £20 a day to cover everything: food, heating, clothes, transport, school supplies.